-23-2525 The county personnel officer shall, with the assistance of 18 two advisory groups, one of classified employees and one of department 19 20 heads, prepare and submit to the personnel policy board proposed 21 personnel rules and regulations for the classified service.
-He or she 22 shall give reasonable notice thereof to the heads of all agencies, 23 departments, county employee associations, and institutions affected 24 thereby, and they shall be given an opportunity, upon request, to appear before the board and present their views thereon.
-The personnel policy 25 26 board shall submit the rules and regulations for adoption or amendment 27 and adoption by resolution of the board of county commissioners.
-Amendments thereto shall be made in the same manner.
-The rules and 28 29 regulations shall provide:
+23-2541 The personnel policy board, if created, shall, with the assistance of two advisory groups, one of classified employees and one of department heads, adopt proposed personnel rules and regulations for the classified service and provide reasonable notice of proposed rules and regulations to the heads of all agencies, departments, county employee associations, and institutions affected thereby.
+Any person affected by such rules and regulations shall be given an opportunity, upon request, to appear before the personnel policy board and present his or her views on the rules and regulations.
+The personnel policy board shall submit proposed rules and regulations or amendments for adoption by the county board.
+The county board may consider and adopt only personnel rules and regulations or amendments proposed by the personnel policy board and may not repeal or revoke a rule or regulation except upon the recommendation of the personnel policy board.

+The rules and regulations or amendments may provide:
-30 (1) For a single integrated classification plan covering all 31 positions in the county service except those expressly exempt from the

-County Civil Service Act, which shall group all positions into defined 1 2 classes containing a descriptive class title and a code identifying each 3 class, and which shall be based on similarity of duties performed and responsibilities assumed, so that the same qualifications may reasonably 4 5 be required and the same schedule of pay may be equitably applied to all 6 positions in the same class.
-After the classification plan has been 7 approved by the personnel policy board, the county personnel officer 8 shall be responsible for the administration and maintenance of the plan 9 and for the allocation of each classified position.
-Any employee affected by the allocation of a position to a class shall, upon request, be given 10 11 a reasonable opportunity to be heard thereon by the personnel policy 12 board who shall issue an advisory opinion to the personnel officer;

-(2) For a compensation plan for all employees in the classified 13 14 service, comprising salary schedules, hours of work, premium payments, 15 special allowances, and fringe benefits, considering the amount of money available, the prevailing rates of pay in government and private 16 17 employment, the cost of living, the level of each class of position in 18 classification plan, and other relevant factors.
-Initial, the intervening, and maximum rates of pay for each class shall be established 19 20 to provide for steps in salary advancement without change of duty in 21 recognition of demonstrated quality and length of service.
-The 22 compensation plan and amendments thereto shall be adopted in the manner 23 prescribed for rules and regulations and shall in no way limit the 24 authority of the board of county commissioners relative to appropriations for salary and wage expenditures; 25

-(3) For open competitive examinations to test the relative fitness of applicants for the respective positions.
-Competitive examination shall not be required for transferred employees transferring from positions in the state or a political subdivision to positions in the county pursuant to a merger of services or transferred employees transferring from positions in the state or a political subdivision to positions in the county due to the assumption of functions of the state or a political 1 subdivision by the county.
-The rules and regulations shall provide for 2 3 the public announcement of the holding of examinations and shall authorize the personnel officer to prescribe examination procedures and 4 5 to place the names of successful candidates on eligible lists in 6 accordance with their respective ratings.
-Examinations may be assembled 7 or unassembled and may include various job-related examining techniques, 8 such as rating training and experience, written tests, oral interviews, 9 recognition of professional licensing, performance tests, investigations, and any other measures of ability to perform the duties of the position.
-10 11 Examinations shall be scored objectively and employment registers shall 12 be established in the order of final score.
-Certification of eligibility for appointment to vacancies shall be in accordance with a formula which 13 14 limits selection by the hiring department from among the highest ranking 15 available and eligible candidates, but which also permits selective certification under appropriate conditions as prescribed in the rules and 16 17 regulations;
+- (1) For a single integrated classification plan covering all positions in the county service except those expressly exempt from sections 23-2534 to 23-2544, which shall (a) group all positions into defined classes containing a descriptive class title and a code identifying each class and (b) be based on similarity of duties performed and responsibilities assumed, so that the same qualifications may reasonably be required and the same schedule of pay may be equitably applied to all positions in the same class.
+After the classification plan has been approved by the personnel policy board, the county personnel officer shall be responsible for the administration and maintenance of the plan and for the allocation of each classified position.
+Any employee affected by the allocation of a position to a class shall, upon request, be given a reasonable opportunity to be heard on such allocation by the personnel policy board which shall issue an advisory opinion to the county personnel officer; - (2) For a compensation plan for all employees in the classified service, comprising salary schedules, attendance regulations, premium payments, special allowances, and fringe benefits, considering the amount of money available, the prevailing rates of pay in government and private employment, the cost of living, the level of each class of position in the classification plan, and other relevant factors.
+The compensation plan and amendments to such plan shall be adopted in the manner prescribed for rules and regulations and shall in no way limit the authority of the county board relative to appropriations for salary and wage expenditures; - (3) For open competitive examinations to test the relative fitness of applicants for the respective positions.
+The rules and regulations shall provide for the public announcement of the holding of examinations and shall authorize the county personnel officer to prescribe examination procedures and to place the names of successful candidates on eligible lists in accordance with their respective ratings.
+Examinations may be assembled or unassembled and may include various job-related examining techniques, such as rating training and experience, written tests, oral interviews, recognition of professional licensing, performance tests, investigations, and any other measures of ability to perform the duties of the position.
+Examinations shall be scored objectively and employment registers shall be established in the order of final score.
+Certification of eligibility for appointment to vacancies shall be in accordance with a formula which limits selection by the hiring department from among the highest ranking available and eligible candidates, but which also permits selective certification under appropriate conditions as prescribed in the rules and regulations;